 Premium may seem like a generous term for a tent, but considering the price and feature set, they’ve earned the billing.
 Tents at this price point have the benefit of more extensive R&D and access to advanced materials, which leads to a more thoughtful design.
 To start, tents in this mid and high-end category make the most of their livable space—near-vertical walls, dividers, and spacious vestibules are a few examples.

 Liberal use of mesh in the tent body ventilates well in warm or muggy weather, and built-in vents in the rainfly help keep moisture from collecting on the inside.
 In addition, most of these tents can withstand wind and wet weather far better than budget options.
 Nearly all premium models have a full coverage rainfly (or at least the option) and a strong pole design.
-It’s true, these tents can become prohibitively expensive, but for the family or group that heads out a number of times a year, even in bad weather, the long-term investment is a worthwhile decision.
+It’s true, a tent like our top-rated REI Co-op Kingdom can become prohibitively expensive (the 8-person model is $529), but for the family or group that heads out a number of times a year, even in bad weather, the long-term investment is a worthwhile decision.

 Budget Camping Tents